Eric Haase Player Props: Tigers vs. Red Sox

-On Saturday, Eric Haase (on the back of going 0-for-1) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 4:10 PM ET.
+On Sunday, Eric Haase (.214 batting average in his past 10 games, with a home run and three RBI) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 12:05 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Red Sox.
+In his previous game, he hit a home run while going 1-for-4 against the Red Sox.

 Eric Haase Game Info & Props vs. the Red Sox